How To Start A Nonprofit In California

 How Long Does It Take to Start a California Nonprofit?

-California will process your articles in 24 hours for $450 in combined fees (see the section above), but this option requires in-person delivery to the Secretary of State’s Sacramento office.
-You can also hand deliver your articles and pay a $15 drop-off fee (for a total filing fee of $45) to get your articles processed in around two weeks.
-The standard, non-expedited filing time, however, is around 30 days.
+California will process your nonprofit’s Articles of Incorporation in 24 hours if you’re willing to pay the expedite fee (see the section above), but this option requires in-person delivery to the Secretary of State’s Sacramento office.
+You can also hand deliver your articles and pay a $15 counter drop-off fee to get your articles processed within around eight business days.
+Currently, the standard processing time for mailed filings, at least for nonprofits, is around 14 business days.

 Does a California Nonprofit Need a Registered Agent?